Flags and the Family Sage . . . Dressing, That Is

 It’s a time to take a deep breath and take a long, grateful look at the blessings and beautiful things in your life.

-We are thankful that you have chosen us to supply the highest-quality, American-made flags and flagpoles to express your patriotism this holiday season.
+We are thankful that you have chosen us to supply the highest-quality, American-made flags and flagpoles to express your patriotism this holiday season and throughout the year.